IvanMPR/Currency-Exchange-Calculator/README.md

 Again, UI experience and app functionality should work exactly the same as above, but code is 100% mine, I worked it out without taking a look at Brad's solution.

+Negative input values are ingonred.
+Output is also 'live', when user change output value manualy, input value changes accordingly.

 Fun and very useful project for practicing variety of JavaScript language features.